chrisburnell/chrisburnell.com/_posts/2016-03-23-shoot-for-the-moon.md

     <p>Let’s not get into viewport units (<em>vw</em>, <em>vh</em>, <em>vmin</em>, <em>vmax</em>, etc.).
 That’s a whole other beast.</p>
 </aside>

-As a result, more often than not, I recommend **overshooting** your target value with your fraction, whether it be a *percentage*, *em*, or *rem* “fraction”.
+As a result, more often than not, I recommend **overshooting** your target value with your fraction, whether it be a *percentage*, *em*, or *rem* <q>fraction</q>.
 The reason for overshooting is such that any browser’s method of rounding decimals will achieve your target value.

 {% include content/heading.html title='Brass Tacks' %}